The effects of content organization and curriculum implementation on students' mathematics Learning in second-year high school courses

 Abstract:

 We examined curricular effectiveness in high schools that offered parallel paths in which students were free to study mathematics using 1 of 2 content organizational structures,an integrated approach or a (traditional) subject-specific approach.
 The study involved 3,258 high school students, enrolled in either Course 2 or Geometry, in 11 schools in 5 geographically dispersed states.
 We constructed 3-level hierarchical linear models of scores on 3 end-of-year outcome measures: a test of common objectives,an assessment of problem solving and reasoning, and a standardized achievement test.
 Students in the integrated curriculum scored significantly higher than those in the subject-specific curriculum on the standardized achievement test.
-Significant student-level pbkp_redictors included prior achievement,gender,and ethnicity.
-At the teacher level, in addition to Curriculum Type, the Opportunity to Leam and Classroom Learning Environment factors demonstrated significant power in pbkp_redicting student scores, whereas Implementation Fidelity, Teacher Experience,and Professional Development were not significant pbkp_redictors.
+Significant student-level predictors included prior achievement,gender,and ethnicity.
+At the teacher level, in addition to Curriculum Type, the Opportunity to Leam and Classroom Learning Environment factors demonstrated significant power in predicting student scores, whereas Implementation Fidelity, Teacher Experience,and Professional Development were not significant predictors.

 Año de publicación: